-National Development Relations between Good Governance and To uphold the highest
+National Dev elopment Relations between Good Governance and To uphold the highest

 Plan national, provincial Public Participation municipal performance

-and local standard and to increase
+and local standard and to

-government are interaction between the
+government are increase interaction

-improved through municipality and the
+improved through between the

-a more proactive community in order to
+a more proactive municipality and the

-approach to deepen democracy.
+approach to community in order to

-managing the
+managing the deepen democracy.

-intergovernmental REF.
-NO. 03 GGP 2022
+intergovernmental

 system.
+REF.
+NO. 03 GGP 2022

-A responsive
+• A responsive

 and

 Outcome 9 accountable,